khalil-research/PyEPO/docs/source/content/install.rst

 * `Google OR-Tools <https://developers.google.com/optimization>`_, open (``pip install ortools``).
 * `MPAX <https://github.com/MIT-Lu-Lab/MPAX>`_, open and JAX-based, for GPU and batch solving (``pip install mpax``).

-.. note:: A bare ``pip install pyepo`` does not pull in any solver.
+.. note:: A bare ``pip install pyepo`` does not install a solver backend.
 Building a model with the default Gurobi backend then requires a Gurobi license; for a license-free setup, use the Pyomo or OR-Tools backend.